TYokogawa/TYokogawa.github.io/_posts/2015-5-16-Patient_readmission_prediction.md

 Here is an example of tuning in Gradient Boosting and Random Forest model with number of estimators parameter.
 You can see gradual increase of F1 score (the harmonic mean of precision and recall) with the increase of the number of estimators.
 Random Forest become stable more than several hundreds.
 <img src="{{ '/assets/img/Number_of_estimator.png' | prepend: site.baseurl }}" alt=“" style="width: 600px;"/>

-RandomForest model resulted highest F1 score (average of three classes, readmitted >30days, readmitted <30days, not readmitted).
+RandomForest model was the highest F1 score (average of three classes, readmitted >30days, readmitted <30days, not readmitted).
 <img src="{{ '/assets/img/ML_F1score.png' | prepend: site.baseurl }}" alt=“" style="width: 600px;"/>
-Then I cheked actual predicited classes numbers from each algorithm to see if there is some interesting findings.
+Then I cheked actual predicited classes numbers from each algorithm to see if there are some interesting findings.

 ###Predicting patients who would be readmitted within 30 days
 By checking confusion matrix from each algorithm, I found very different pattern.
-Averaged Accuracy, Recall, Precision, F1 scores are similar among models, the scores for each output classes was quite different.
+Averaged Accuracy, Recall, Precision, F1 scores are similar among models on the other hand the scores for each output classes was quite different.
 Then I went back and rethink about predicting readmission in real life.
-In real situation, patients or hospitals would more care about people readdmited within 30 days class.
+In real situation, patients or hospitals would more care about people readmited within 30 days class.
 Because it would be worst experience compared to other after 30 days or no-readmission case.
-So if algorithm can predict that even with high precesion, that should be helpful for both hospital and patients.
+So if algorithm can predict that event with high precesion, that should be helpful for both hospital and patients.
 The precision with Random Forest based algorithm was very high 0.98 (168 out of 171 prediction was true).
 <img src="{{ '/assets/img/ML_Precision.png' | prepend: site.baseurl }}" alt=“" style="width: 600px;"/>